-Virtually the national dish of the Ukraine, borscht is traditionally made with a flavorful secondary cut of beef and either pork shoulder or a meaty smoked bacon — or both.
-Some Russian cooks add a teaspoon or so of sugar to counteract the acidity of the beets and tomatoes, but, personally, I like the tartness.
-If you prefer to serve the soup chilled instead of hot, be sure to skim off any fat that forms on the surface.
-Although it is customary to garnish a bowl of borscht with a dollop of sour cream, I like mine plain.
-What is obligatory with the soup is thin slices of dark pumpernickel bread — buttered.–James Villas
+Virtually the national dish of the Ukraine, borscht is traditionally made with a flavorful secondary cut of beef and either pork shoulder or a meaty smoked bacon or both.
+Some Russian cooks add a teaspoon or so of sugar to counteract the acidity of the beets and tomatoes, but personally, I like the tartness.
+If you prefer to serve the soup chilled instead of hot, be sure to skim any fat that forms on the surface.
+Although it’s customary to garnish a bowl of borscht with a dollop of sour cream, I like mine plain.
+What is obligatory with the soup is thin slices of buttered dark pumpernickel bread.–James Villas

 Russian Borscht Recipe

 - 2 pounds boned beef chuck, trimmed of excess fat and cut into 1-inch cubes

 - 1/4 pound double-smoked lean slab bacon, rind removed, cut into 1-inch cubes